 Factory stock pit Dan Ryntz and James Meredith against each other with Ryntz getting the advantage at the tree.
 His 10.92 at 120 was not enough to hold off Meredith who laid down a 10.76 at 124 to earn the event win.

 Adam Arndt and Aaron Bates met in the Renegade final round with Bates taking the holeshot and the win with a 7.55 at 183 to Arndt’s game 7.62 at 180.

 The Coyote Stock final had Tim Matherly against “Shiftin”Shane Stymiest with Matherly taking the starting line advantage.
 At the finish line it would be Matherly with the win with a 10.45 at 126 MPH over the Stymiest who was quicker with a 10.41 at 126.

 The Street Outlaw final paired Jacky McCarty and Charles Hull who had lane choice choosing the left side.
 It was fairly even at the line and side by side down track with McCarty scoring the win in a very tight match with a 4.436 at 167.47 to Hull’s very close 4.438 at 172.14 MPH.
-They will face each other again in the Superbowl.
+They would face each other again in the Superbowl with the same outcome.

 Radial Wars racer Dewayne Mills sealed the deal for the NMCA Superbowl win this weekend scoring a 3.85 at 206 MPH.
 The NMRA was ahead in the race for the rings but Kevin Fiscus and Jacky McCarty did their part winning their races setting up a make or break final pass with Mills and Aaron Bates who put up a 4.85 at 147.